 Michael San Francisco

-As Interim Vice President for Research, Dr. San Francisco will work closely with the faculty, department chairs, deans, the president’s cabinet and the chancellor’s office to continue to broaden and strengthen the research enterprise at the university, as well as enhance scholarship opportunities for faculty and strategic relationships with the Federal government, the private sector and foundations to foster investment in faculty, graduate and undergraduate research, and interdisciplinary research programs.
-In his role as Associate Vice President for Research/Faculty Development, Dr. San Francisco works on tasks devoted to faculty development, interdisciplinary scholarship academy, strategic initiatives, proposal development and limited submissions.
+As a special advisor, Dr. San Francisco will work closely with the faculty, department chairs and deans to continue to broaden and strengthen the research enterprise at the university, as well as enhance scholarship opportunities for faculty and strategic relationships with the Federal government, the private sector and foundations to foster investment in faculty, graduate and undergraduate research, and interdisciplinary research programs.
+Dr. San Francisco will also work on tasks related to proposal development and limited submissions.

 Dr. San Francisco joined Texas Tech University as an assistant professor in biological sciences in 1990 and was promoted to full professor in 2004.
 He also is a professor at the Texas Tech University Health Sciences Center in the Department of Microbiology and Immunology.
 He came to the United States for his graduate education from India where he earned his Bachelor of Science degree in 1977.
 He attended Boston University earning his Master of Science (biochemical ecology) in 1980 and Ph.D. (biology-microbiology) in 1984.
 He did post-doctoral research at the University of Maryland in biochemistry and molecular biology (1984-1987) and subsequently at The Ohio State University (1987-1990), in biotechnology.